-FIRST PRINTING-SEPTEMBER 1976
+FIRST PRINTING-SEPTEMBER 1976 SECOND PRINTING-APRIL 1980

-Copyright c 1976 by TAB BOOKS
+Copyright © 1976 by TAB BOOKS, Inc.

 Printed in the United States of America

 Reproduction or publication of the content in any manner, without express permission of the publisher, is prohibited.
 No liability is assumed with respect to the use of the information herein.